Yaar-2518/DSA-Uni-Assignments/Solutions/My Solutions/Solution_7.md

     int century = year / 100;
     int yearInTens = year % 100;

-    // The 'sum' variable aggregates the components of the day calculation:
+    /* The 'sum' variable aggregates the components of the day calculation:
-    // 1 (for January 1st) + 0 (a constant used in the formula) + yearInTens + (yearInTens/4)
+    1 (for January 1st) + 0 (a constant used in the formula) + yearInTens + (yearInTens/4)*/
     int sum = 1 + 0 + yearInTens + (yearInTens / 4);

-    // Adjust the sum based on the century using a mental math shortcut:
+    /* Adjust the sum based on the century using a mental math shortcut:
-    // The century code cycles in a pattern every 400 years. if ((century - 14) % 4 == 0) sum += 2;
+    The century code cycles in a pattern every 400 years.*/ if ((century - 14) % 4 == 0) sum += 2;
     else if ((century - 15) % 4 == 0) sum += 0;
     else if ((century - 16) % 4 == 0) sum += 6;